 Compatibility is really the most important factor when getting software for your simulator system, because it limits your options.

-Some systems like TruGolf Vista and Foresight Sports only offer a couple (often in-house) software solutions.
+Some systems may only offer a couple (often in-house) software solutions.
 Foresight Sports has recently integrated GSPro and Awesome Golf into their software ecosystem but they require an FSX 2020 license to access.

-To set up software not officially compatible with a system, you can often force it through something called the ProTee interface, but not everyone will want to do this.
+To set up software not officially compatible with a system, you can often force it through something called the ProTee Interface, but not everyone will want to do this.

 Simulators like the Uneekor EYE XO have better compatibility, with the option to set up View/Refine/Refine+, E6 CONNECT, TGC 2019, Creative Golf, or GSPro.

 It’s crucial to make sure that the software you’re interested in is compatible with your simulator system, and that you have the device and minimum specs to run it.
-Some softwares are quite demanding in terms of resources, while others aren’t.
+Some software are quite demanding in terms of resources, while others aren’t.

 2. Features